-Learning Objective: 02-05 Define organizational culture and explain how managers both create and are influenced by organizational culture.
+Learning Objective: 02-05 Define organizational culture and explain how managers both create and are influenced by culture.
+Terminal values signify what an organization and its employees are trying to accomplish, and instrumental values guide how the organization and its members achieve organizational goals.
+In addition to values, shared norms also are a key aspect of organizational culture.

 105. Differentiate between terminal and instrumental values.
-How do they contribute to the organizational culture?
+How do they contribute to the they promote in an organization.